Improved SINR Approximation for Downlink RSMA-based Networks with Outdated Channel State Information: Numerical Results

 \section{Numerical Results}

 In this section, we validate our analytical results by numerical performance evaluation against Monte Carlo (MC) simulations.
 First, we focus on providing evidence of the aspects discussed in Remarks \ref{R1} and \ref{R2}.
 For this purpose, in Fig.~\ref{fig:XyXest} we represent the PDF of $X$ in \eqref{eq:Xexpand}, and provide comparisons with the Gamma approximations in Lemma \ref{lemma1} and \cite{Dizdar2021,Zhu2024}, referred\footnote{Under uniform power allocation, both expressions are formally equivalent.} to in the sequel as $X_{\rm{G}}$ and $X_{\rm{D}}$, respectively.
-The cases with $N=256$ $K=8$ users, CSIT staleness parameter $\epsilon=0.5$, and $N=32$, $K=8$ and $\epsilon=0.6$ are considered.
+The added correlation parameter $\mu_k$ governs the variance of the PDF.
+Specifically, neglecting $\mu_k$ (as in $X_{\rm{D}}$) yields an overly narrow and sharp peak in the distribution, which severely overestimates the channel quality.
+The cases with $N_{\rm t}=256$, $K=8$ users, CSIT staleness parameter $\epsilon=0.5$, and $N_{\rm t}=32$, $K=8$ and $\epsilon=0.6$ are considered; for simplicity, we use $\alpha_k=1/K$ so that $\mu_k=\mu,\forall k$.
 As stated in Remark \ref{R2}, the mean value is accurately captured by both approximations, being the first order statistics of the three distributions of interest well-aligned.
-However, we observe that the Gamma approximation in \cite{Dizdar2021} largely underestimates the variance; this becomes more noticeable as the excess degrees of freedom captured by $(N_{\rm{t}}-K)$ grows.
+However, we observe that the Gamma approximations in \cite{Dizdar2021,Zhu2024} largely underestimate the variance; this becomes more noticeable as the excess degrees of freedom captured by $(N_{\rm{t}}-K)$ grows.
 Conversely, the improved Gamma approximation in Lemma \ref{lemma1} closely matches the true distribution of $X$.

 To get further insights into the accuracy of the approximation in Lemma \ref{lemma1}, we evaluate the mean squared error (MSE) between the empirical distribution of $X$ and those corresponding to $X_{\rm{G}}$ and $X_{\rm{D}}$, defined as